NYU-CSO/recitation/r5/README.md

 Please complete the code as instructed in `exercise3.c`

 ==========
-Exercise 4 -- Understanding assembly and C with GDB
+Exercise 4 -- The last C exercise, unless you want more
 -----
 Please answer the qustions and complete the code as instructed in `exercise4.c`